Curriculum

 Algebra I (Honors)

-This course provides students with a strong foundation in Algebra and is designed for highly-qualified, motivated students who are committed to a challenging course of study.
-Algebraic procedures and continued development of problem-solving skills form the basis of this course.
+This course provides students with a strong foundation in Algebra.
+Motivated students who are committed to a challenging course of study.
+Algebraic procedures and the continued development of problem-solving skills form the basis of this course.

-This course provides students with a strong foundation in Algebra and is designed for highly-qualified, motivated students who are committed to a challenging course of study.
-Algebraic procedures and continued development of problem-solving skills form the basis of this course.
+This course provides students with a strong foundation in Algebra.
+Motivated students who are committed to a challenging course of study.
+Algebraic procedures and the continued development of problem-solving skills form the basis of this course.

 Topics covered: